Faultify/Faultify/README.md

 **Commandline Options**

 ```
-  -p, --testProjectName    Required.
+  -t, --testProjectName    Required.
 The path pointing to the test project project file.

-  -r, --reportPath         The path were the report will be saved.
+  -r, --reportPath         (Default: ./FaultifyOutput) The path were the report will be saved.
-  -t, --reportType         (Default: json) Type of report to be generated, options: 'pdf', 'html', 'json'
+  -f, --reportFormat       (Default: json) Type of report to be generated, options: 'pdf', 'html', 'json'
+  -p, --parallel           (Default: 1) Defines how many test sessions are ran at the same time.
   -l, --mutationLevel      (Default: Detailed) The mutation level indicating the test depth.

   --help                   Display this help screen.
   --version                Display version information.
 ```